FAQs top text

 In March 2020, colleagues from NHS Lothian and the University of Edinburgh asked the DataLoch team to help in the production of a dedicated COVID-19-linked dataset.
 This request was motivated to support immediate hospital-based service management and to provide a data asset for active and anticipated regional and national research into the outbreak.

 The DataLoch team, working in collaboration with clinicians on NHS Lothian data, built a linked COVID-19 dataset for use by approved researchers on 30 April 2020.
+This dedicated dataset was retired as a separate entity in June 2022, with the contributing datasets being incorporated for service and research use within the main DataLoch repository.

 The application process includes an assessment of whether the project will benefit patients and is in the public interest.
 For example, partnerships between the NHS and private- or third-sector organisations can result in new healthcare technologies and treatments and medical devices that support better outcomes for patients.